marcos2250/tnfs-1995/README.md

 * 2D car driving simulation, with a 2-wheel tire grip model;
 * 3D box rigid body collision physics;
 * Engine, clutch and transmission simulation;
-* Now supports loading TNFS "TRI" track files, or it will auto generate a random track, if not supplied;
+* Now supports loading TNFSSE "TRI" track files, or it will auto generate a random track, if not supplied;
 * Fixed point math for vectors and matrices;
 * No assets required;
 * Basic wireframe 3D graphics;